Le lien entre l’alimentation et les émotions

 6. https://www.thecenterformindfuleating.org/resources/Documents/principles_handout_1_22.pdf

 7. Geiker, N., Astrup, A., Hjorth, M. F., Sjödin, A., Pijls, L., & Markus, C. R. (2018).
-Does stress influence sleep patterns, food intake, weight gain, abdominal obesity and weight loss interventions and vice versa?.Obesity Reviews: an official journal of the International Association for the Study of Obesity, 19(1), 81– https://doi.org/10.1111/obr.12603
+Does stress influence sleep patterns, food intake, weight gain, abdominal obesity and weight loss interventions and vice versa?.Obesity reviews : an official journal of the International Association for the Study of Obesity, 19(1), 81– https://doi.org/10.1111/obr.12603

 Article written by:

-Marie-Noël Marsan, Nutritionist
+Marie-Noël Marsan, written in 2022.

 AlimentationSanté